Chapter 17:

 “Oh right, I could do that.
 But, let’s also crawl past the window just to be safe.”

-Kitezh and Nadia turned invisible, and got down on the ground.
+Kitezh and Nadia turned invisible and dropped to the ground.
 They carefully crawled on the stone floor.

 EER!